MasteryEducation/SecuritiesExamsMastery.ca/content/csc/10/4/index.md

 - [ ] It is the same as a protective put strategy.
 - [ ] It involves buying a call, not selling one.

-> **Explanation:** A covered call involves writing (selling) calls on a stock you already own.
-The underlying shares “cover” the potential obligation to deliver if exercised.
+> **Explanation:**( A covered call involves writing (selling) calls on a stock you already own.
+The underlying shares “cover” the potential obligation to deliver if exercised.)

----

 ### When trading a call option on the Montreal Exchange, which organization is primarily responsible for clearing and settlement?